 1. INTRODUCTION

-This section discuss about the background of project, problem statement, objective and literature review.
+This section discusses the background of project, problem statement, objective and literature review.

 1.1 BACKGROUND OF PROJECT

 Hearing loss and deafness are very common worldwide.
 A study from World Health Organization (2019) stated that over 5% of the total world’s population, which is around 466 million people, are suffering with disabling hearing loss.
 The value is estimated to increase in 2050 by 434 million more, added up to 900 million people in total who will have disabling hearing loss in the future.